xoldyckk/jbook-initial/README.md

 # jbook-initial
 A CLI (command line interface) to boostrap a web app to write/run/document javascript code in the browser.
+Some of the main libraries/tools used in this project are :- React.js, Typescript, Esbuild-wasm, Lerna, Node.js etc.

 This won't work without node.js installed on your systems.